mbuesch/crcgen/README.rst

 License of the generated HDL code
 =================================

-This generated code is Public Domain.
+The generated code is Public Domain.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.